Get Ready for the 2020's Version of the Music Business!

 Question: How many Indie Musicians/Bands/Groups/Songwriters do you know who sell their Recordings, either by Digital Downloads or CD sales at gigs, etc.?
 And how many of these Musicians you know, actually get their Recordings "scanned" to become part of this number sold that the Majors used to measure sales?!

 Right to the point, in the last ten years, the Major Labels have had serious competition from a once unlikely source - the masses.
 And the direction the masses are taking has been called by "the New Model", "The Long Tail", and countless other names.

-And, if you are under 30, this isn't your older brother or sister's, let alone your parent's, Music Industry!
+Simply put, if you are under 25, this isn't your older brother or sister's, let alone your parent's, Music Industry!

 Due to the advances in technology, especially relating to recording, plus all the Social Networking available through the Internet, there are now many, many more people showing an interest in being in the Music Business than ever before.